-- 5. Building Racial Equity Teams/Program Racial Equity Teams - a.
-For purposes of eliminating disproportionate discipline; promoting stronger relationships between schools, their staff, parents, and students; and supporting student learning and the closing of achievement and opportunity gaps, each building and program that is selected by the Partnership Committee will establish its own Racial Equity Team which meets a minimum of once per month.
-In addition to Racial Equity Teams already formally recognized and receiving a stipend, at least 10 additional teams will be added in 2018-2019. - b.
+- 1) Racial Equity Literacy trainings for school sites and teams. - 2) The District will convene all Racial Equity Teams at least twice per school year for training and collaboration on a regional or District-wide basis.
+The Partnership Committee will oversee the planning of these meetings. in conjunction with the SPS Department of Racial Equity Advancement and SEA Center for Racial Equity. - 3) The District will provide five trainings for the induction phase of newly established teams.
+SEA Center for Racial Equity and SPS Department of Racial Equity Advancement will jointly plan these trainings. - b.
+For purposes of eliminating disproportionate discipline; promoting stronger relationships between schools; their staff, parents, and students; and supporting student learning and the closing of achievement and opportunity gaps, each building and program that is selected by the Partnership Committee will establish its own Racial Equity Team which meets a minimum of once per month. - c.
 The Racial Equity Team will consist of at least: - 1) A building administrator/program supervisor, and - 2) At least four (4) SEA-represented staff.
 One of the four (4) seats will be designated for classified SEA-represented staff.
 Schools are encouraged to include staff members from Special Education and English Language Learning Departments.
-If the team exceeds 7 SEA members, representation of classified staff should at a minimum be two, ideally one Paraprofessional and one SAEOP.
+If the team exceeds seven (7) SEA members, representation of classified staff should at a minimum be two, ideally one Paraprofessional and one SAEOP.